Living the London Life

 In September I went to Yorkshire for a weekend.
 I have never met so many polite people in my life!
 The German taxi driver was a sweetheart and very chatty.
 The B&B lady called me pet, cooked me extra breakfast and made sure I was never feeling lonely whilst on holiday.
-The local pubs found me the best table each night for dinner, as I was holidaying on my own and every dog-owner let me make a fuss of their dogs!
+The local pubs found me the best table each night for dinner, as I was holidaying on my own and every dog owner let me make a fuss of their dogs!
 Even the dogs were polite!

 Now in London, things aren’t quite so polite and friendly.
 My friend sat in a chair today (in a meeting) that had gum on the top of the armrest – who does that?!
 A man refused to move his bike out of the way of a train corridor, blocking me in the end carriage so that I couldn’t get to the toilets although I really needed to go.
 And another person tsked me when I opened the door to a McDonald’s bathroom as she was leaning against it (from the inside!)

-Pleasant bunch Londoners.
+Pleasant bunch, Londoners.

 Commuting and Football

 I hate Arsenal.
-Not because of the way they play football, their manager, their owner… but because their stadium is near my house and every time they play a match I end up having a heinous travel day worthy of Howard’s day in What’s Up Doc.
+Not because of the way they play football, their manager, and their owner… but because their stadium is near my house and every time they play a match I end up having a heinous travel day worthy of Howard’s day in What’s Up Doc.